Please scroll to accept licence

 PLEASE READ THESE LICENCE TERMS CAREFULLY BEFORE USING THE ALGORITHM.
 IF YOU

-DO NOT AGREE TO THESE LICENCE TERMS YOU MUST ACCESS OR USE THE ALGORITHM.
+DO NOT AGREE TO THESE LICENCE TERMS YOU MUST NOT ACCESS OR USE THE ALGORITHM.

 THE ALGORITHM MAY BE USED ONLY IN GREAT BRITAIN BY CLINICALLY TRAINED